Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-02-23-millionaire-calculator.md

 ## Videos

 Demo of the machine in manual and motorized mode.
-Also shows operation with covers and panels removed.
+Also shows operation with covers and outer panels removed.

 <div>{%- include extensions/youtube.html id='Ac-fJfql4zw' -%}</div>